protontypes/open-sustainable-technology/README.md

 - [trashnet](https://github.com/garythung/trashnet) - Dataset of images of trash; Torch-based CNN for garbage image classification.
 - [OpenLitterMap](https://github.com/OpenLitterMap/openlittermap-web) - An open, interactive, and accessible database of the world's litter and plastic pollution.

+## Sustainable Investment
+- [Integrated Valuation of Ecosystem Services and Tradeoffs](https://github.com/natcap/invest) - A family of tools for quantifying the values of natural capital in clear, credible, and practical ways.
+- [Climatescope](https://global-climatescope.org/) - A unique country-by-country assessment, interactive report and index that evaluates the investment conditions for clean energy in emerging markets.
+- [Digital Public Goods Alliance](https://digitalpublicgoods.net/) - A multi-stakeholder initiative to accelerate the attainment of the sustainable development goals in low- and middle-income countries by facilitating the discovery, development, use of and investment in digital public goods.
+- [The REgional Model of INvestments and Development](https://github.com/remindmodel/remind) - A modular open source multi-regional model incorporating the economy, the climate system and a detailed representation of the energy sector.
+- [WHAT-IF](https://github.com/RaphaelPB/WHAT-IF) - Water, Hydropower, Agriculture Tool for Investment and Financing decision support tool.
+- [Investment Framework for a More Sustainable World](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework) - This framework was created as a tool for those seeking to make emissions reductions and sustainability related investments with the goal of mitigating the impacts of climate change, based on guidelines set forth by Chamath Palihapitiya in July 2020.

 ## Further Open and Sustainable Resources
 - [Awesome Clean Tech](https://github.com/nglgzz/awesome-clean-tech) - Clean technology is any process, product, or service that reduces negative environmental impacts through significant energy efficiency improvements, the sustainable use of resources, or environmental protection activities.
 - [Awesome Open Climate Science](https://github.com/pangeo-data/awesome-open-climate-science) - Awesome Open Atmospheric, Ocean, and Climate Science.